 A work commissioned for a historic courthouse space, focussing on the ‘voice’ of 14 year old Ann Lupton – a defendant accused of shoplifting in 1853 – the voices of her two co-defendants, and the disruptive shouting of the courtroom public gallery.
 Ann speaks and sings her daydreams amidst a musical collision between shiny pop melodies and rowdy crowd chants (like AG Cook clashed with Men’s Choir Shouters of Finland).
-Her hymn singing, shoplifting spirit is summoned via the stolen fragments of this work’s numerous sources (which include a Taylor Swift chord progression, a Jean Genet novel, the childhood memories of local people and a Victorian hymn), and Ann seems all too aware of herself as a construct summoned into our world through these ‘lying words’.
-As if in revenge for this realisation, she celebrates the idea of thieving – and for contemporary pop phrasings – as revolt and liberation.
-Ann’s story builds to a disorderly evocation of some liberatory mischief involving a malfunctioning bellows organ.
+Her hymn singing, shoplifting spirit is contrived out of the stolen fragments of this work’s numerous sources (which include a Taylor Swift chord progression, a Jean Genet novel, the childhood memories of local people and a Victorian hymn), and Ann seems all too aware of herself as a construct summoned into our world through these ‘lying words’.
+As if in revenge for this realisation, she celebrates the idea of badness – and contemporary pop phrasings – as revolt and liberation, and her story ends in a disorderly evocation of some liberatory mischief involving a malfunctioning bellows organ.
+Thanks to Moira Smith, Kath Beeken, Neive Zenner, Amelia Andrews and Highside Singers.
 Commissioned by Ripon Museums Trust.
-Thanks to Moira Smith, Kath Beeken, Neive Zenner, Amelia Andrews and Highside Singers.

 A stereo remixed version of the work, Stolen Things (The Creeping Things Remix), is released as a single on Owd Scrat Records.

 Six channel sound installation for large space, 7 minutes, 2012-2017.